Application Deadline: November 1, 2017.

 The sculpture will be on display continuously for a minimum of one year and a maximum of three years; however the exact time period (“loan period”) will be at the sole discretion of Art Rapids and is subject to the sale rights of the Artist explained in this Agreement.
 The loan period will begin on the date installation is completed.

 The location of the sculpture in the Park shall be determined by Art Rapids in cooperation with the Artist and approved by Antrim County.
 The installation period is annually between May 1st and May 20th.
 The Artist, working in cooperation with Art Rapids personnel, is responsible for the installation of the sculpture.
+Upon successful installation, Art Rapids will pay the Artist a stipend of $600.

 The sculpture must be installed in a workmanlike manner with sufficient anchoring to prevent the sculpture from being removed, tipped, broken, or overturned.
 The Artist agrees the sculpture and installation will be completed so that it does not create any known risk to the public.
 Art Rapids has the right to review the Artist’s proposed installation plans and to modify them to address safety concerns of Art Rapids and/or Park officials.